jessxwu/jessxwu.github.io/src/content/blog/2025-07-19-perfect-days.md

 *Perfect Days* shows us what it doesn’t say, in the silences, the rhythms, the labour of routine.
 It asks us to notice that simplicity - or maybe more accurately, austerity - is a choice.
 A deliberate one, and a tough one.

 Because it’s not just about opting out of chaos.
 It takes effort.
 Discipline.
-A kind of internal structure that’s hard to maintain, especially in a world that constantly pulls us towards distraction and constant stimulation.
+A kind of internal structure that’s hard to maintain, especially in a world that constantly pulls us towards distraction and noise.
 That’s what makes it both admirable and, at least for me, deeply challenging.

 And with that deliberate choice comes a kind of loneliness.
 A little sadness, too.
 Hirayama’s pulling away from society - especially from the mainstream pleasures of modern Japanese life, with all its constant stimulation, sensory overload, entertainment (and the [boom anime babes that make you think the wrong thing](http://youtube.com/watch?v=fC_q9KPczAg)) - allows him to be present with himself in a way most of us aren’t.
 In a culture overflowing with convenience, distraction, and consumption, his analog world feels almost subversive.